ahmedgurbuz/earthquakes/README.md

 # Earthquake Visualization
-Visualizing the earthquakes occurred in the last 7 days using USGS GeoJSON data.
+Visualizing the earthquakes occurred in the last 7 days using United States Geological Survey (USGS) GeoJSON data.

 The data is pulled from USGS GeoJSON API to assemble a dataset to visualize the locations of earthquakes occurred in the last 7 days in the world map using Python, Javascript, Leaflet, HTML, CSS.